Technigo/bootcamp-pre-studies/README.md

 ## :sos: How to get help

 If you're confused about anything, or just want a bit of a pointer for where to look for help, just ask in Slack!
-The teachers and staff will be hanging around in there and are more than happy to help!
+Help each other and kick off the peer-to-peer learning already now.
+The teachers and staff will be hanging around in there and are more than happy to help if you can't solve it on your own between eachother.